Jack-Iacono/RPG-Proof-of-Concept/README.md

 # RPG Proof of Concept
- jsut a proof of concept
+ Just a proof of concept which helps me develop my menu making abilities and skills needed to make a tunr based type game.